Chitalmari Upazila: Administration

+Chitalmari, formed as a Thana in 1981, was turned into an upazila on 7 November 1983.

-Chitalmari Upazila is divided into seven union parishads: Barabaria, Char Baniari, Chitalmari, Hizla, Santoshpur, Kalatala, and Shibpur.
+The upazila is divided into seven union parishads: Barabaria, Char Baniari, Chitalmari, Hizla, Santoshpur, Kalatala, and Shibpur.
 The union parishads are subdivided into 55 mauzas and 121 villages.

 Infrastructure

 There are many private hospitals and one 50-bed hospital.
 Educational institutions include three colleges (Sher-E-Bangla Degree College and Bangobondhu Women's College, Kalidas Baral Smriti Degree College), 26 high schools, 14 madrasas, 63 government primary schools and 45 non-government primary schools.
 Many high-ranking government officials have come from Chitalmari Upazila.

 There is one public library, one cinema hall, 2 theatre groups, 123 rural clubs and 30 playgrounds.